aparnack/data_science/projects/customer_retention/readme.md

 + Got much addicted to it, it was a good learning experience.

 --This is a project open for feedback (mailto:aparnack@gmail.com) by viewers, as of 02/04/2018--

+Important Note: This particular project is not a part of any MOOC/Bootcamp requirement.
+I took it up on my own and referred multiple resources to complete it.